wix/media-platform-java-sdk/README.md

 [![Build Status][travis-image]][travis-url]
 [![MVN version][mvn-image]][mvn-url]

 [Wix Media Platform][wixmp-url] is an end-to-end solution for all modern web media management, handling images, video and audio in the most efficient way on the market.
-From upload, storage, metadata management and all the way to delivery, Wix Media Platform takes care of all possible media workflows.
+From upload, storage, metadata management and all the way to delivery, Wix Media Platform takes care of all possible media work flows.

 # Java SDK